Tom Stewart (Australian footballer): 2020–: Continued success

+Despite a disappointing year for Geelong in 2023, Stewart remained a standout for the team throughout the whole year.
+He was rewarded with his fifth All-Australian selection in the 2023 All-Australian team, and winning his second Carji Greeves Medal.
+Stewart's fifth All-Australian selection in 2023 gave him the record for the fewest games played (148) by an AFL player to reach five All-Australian selections.

+Stewart played 20 matches in the 2025 season.
+He missed the club's loss in the 2025 AFL Grand Final after suffering a concussion in the preliminary final the previous week.

 Player profile

 Stewart plays as a rebounding half-back and back pocket.
 He is known for his ability to break through oppositions forward defensive structures with his elite kicking skill.
 His marking ability allows him to be one of the best intercept players in the competition being ranked elite by Champion Data for intercept marks and Contested Defence One on Ones.
 Stewart is also known for both his on-field and off-leadership, with pundits tipping Stewart to be Geelong's next captain.

 Stewart was named the seventh best defender and 42nd best player overall in the Herald Sun's list of the best players pre-2020 season.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2023 season.